RCRF/bloom_dewey/README.md

 * [x] A font selected to minimize common reading and transcription errors (some of the worst character offenders: 1, l, I, 0, O, g, j, p, q ... etc).

 # Roadmap
+* Push loading and running the database to failure on well provisioned EC2 instances.
+Create detailed preformance profile reports to answer questions re: this aspect of Bloom (which, is top of the list).
 * Evaluate the action model, and re-implement with lessons learned.
 The ideal end point being a system where users can define some degree of actions w/out requiring mucs/or any core code changes...
 * Add json schema validation to the template files.
   * Build UI to allow creating new versions of existing templates... eventually new tempates completely.